cybersamx/go-recipes/cookie/README.md

    $ go run main.go
    ```

+1. Open a web browser and navigate to <http://localhost:8000/vend> for the application to vend out cookies.

-1. Open a web browser, open the developer tool/console, and see what cookies are set.
-Navigate to <http://localhost:8000/vend> and <http://localhost:8000/read>.
+1. Open the developer tool/console and see what cookies are set.
+You can also go to <http://localhost:8000/read> to have the server print out all the cookies.

    ![Chrome](images/chrome-developer-tool.png)